 Funded by: Innovate UK

-The project focuses on assessing and addressing the impacts of online mis/disinformation on individuals and society, providing tools to evaluate information pollution.
+The project addresses the impacts of online mis/disinformation on individuals, society, and the democratic process, providing tools to evaluate and reduce information pollution.

 Increasing evidence shows that disinformation spreading has non-negligible impact on our society at individual and collective levels.
 From public health to climate change, it is of paramount importance to timely identify...